bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

-The RadioTAG protocol defines how a client (e.g. an IP-enabled radio) discovers whether a broadcaster supports RadioTAG and if so how it then communicates with a broadcaster-provided web service to record the time and station being listened to.
+The RadioTAG protocol defines how a client (e.g. an IP-enabled radio) discovers whether a broadcaster supports RadioTAG and if so how it then communicates with a broadcaster-provided web service to record the time and radio service being listened to.

 The protocol defines how the Cross Platform Authentication (CPA) protocol is implemented within this protocol, to allow the client to obtain authorization to